Bare: A Pop Opera: Productions

 The musical debuted at the Hudson Theatre in Los Angeles, running from October 14, 2000 to February 25, 2001.
 The New York production of Bare at the American Theatre of Actors Off-Broadway, ran from April 19 to May 27, 2004.
 The Los Angeles and New York productions were both directed by Kristin Hanggi.

+Bare had its Canadian premiere in summer 2009 at the Hart House Theatre, Toronto, directed by Bri Waters.
+Bare had its Sydney premiere in September 2010 at the New Theatre, as part of the Sydney Fringe Festival.

 A new production of the original version has been produced again in Los Angeles, this time at the Hayworth Theatre.
 It opened on September 6, 2013, produced by Topher Rhys and Jamie Lee Barnard for glory|struck Productions, directed by Calvin Remsberg, choreographed by Jen Oundjian with musical direction by Elmo Zapp.

 On July 6, 2017, Bare made its premiere in Brighton, an established LGBTQ destination nicknamed the "unofficial gay capital of the UK".
 Produced by Brief Hiatus, this production was directed by Conor Baum with choreography by Sarah-Leanne Humphreys, receiving critical acclaim.

-In the fall of 2023, the Barbara Ingram School for the Arts in Hagerstown, MD workshopped and premiered the school edition of BARE-A Pop Opera.
-The production was well received by community members and included a cast of 14 students.
-Community organizations focusing on LGBTQ+ support and suicide prevention were in attendance each performance to provide statistics and education to the audience prior to each show.
-The production was under the direction of Lead Theatre Teacher David Ryan.

-The Historic Elitch Theatre, in Denver Colorado, will begin performances of bare in September 2025.
-Produced by Bright Heart Stages.